scalding-io/ScaldingUnit/README.md

 ![Scalding logo BW](./logo/scaldingBW.png "Scalding")

+## NOTE: ScaldingUnit merged into Scalding

+ScaldingUnit has been merged with some small changes (mostly the name of the class to extend has been renamed from TestInfrastructure to BddDsl) into scalding-core development branch in date 30th Jan 2014.
+Current project will be kept active to be used for version of scalding not including it.

+## AIM

 The aim of this project is to allow user to write Scalding (https://github.com/twitter/scalding) map-reduce jobs in a more modular and test-driven way.
 It is based on the experience done in the Big Data unity at BSkyB where it originated and is currently used and maintained.
 It essentially provides a test harness to support the decomposition of a Scalding Map-Reduce Job into a series of smaller steps,